scotteifel/Peek-In/README.md

 ![PeekInMainWindow](https://user-images.githubusercontent.com/34344118/172986936-47beb405-a5d4-4f88-8fca-facb37ad94fd.png)

 Hello and welcome.
-This is currently a program meant to enable parents to monitor what their children are seeing on the internet.
+This is app is meant to help enable parents to monitor what their children are seeing on the internet.
 It stores screenshots which can be retrieved later.
 It also has a way to run in the background, so it is not easily detectable.

 ## Getting Started: